Teevity/ice/README.md

     2.1 Set ice.reservationCapacityPoller=true in ice.properties

-    2.2 Set the following system properties to make describeReservedInstances API call:
+    2.2 Set up access to make describeReservedInstances API call.

+      If running locally, set the following system properties at runtime:

           ice.reservationAccessKeyId
           ice.reservationSecretKey

+      If running on a ec2 instance and you want to use the credentails in the instance metadata, you can leave the above two properties unset.

     2.3 If you IAM account to make the describeReservedInstances API call, also set the following system properties: